cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 target browser supports it, you can also use the `import()` function for a dynamic import.

   **Note:** The `?module` suffix indicates to the CDN we need the ESM (module) version of MathLive, not the UMD version.{.notice--info}

-1. Invoke a MathLive API, such as `renderMathInDocument()`.
+3. Invoke a MathLive API, such as `renderMathInDocument()`.

-With this setup, MathLive will dynamically insert one or more stylesheets in the page, as needed, for example when a mathfield is created.
+With this setup MathLive will dynamically insert one or more stylesheets in the page, as needed, for example when a mathfield is created.
 MathLive will dynamically download the required fonts from the CDN as well.